Community Infrastructure Levy (CIL) charges, exemptions, penalties and appeals

 CIL rates per square metre

 Our CIL rates per square metre are set out in the table below.
 These rates are index linked according to the Building Cost Information Service (BCIS) of the Royal Institution of Chartered Surveyors (RCIS) and will change annually.
-We use the Q4 BCIS All in tender price as quoted on 2 January each year.
+We use the Q4 BCIS All in tender price as quoted on 1 November.
+The new rate is implemented on all permissions granted after the following 2 January each year.

 |Kendal and Ulverston Canal head regeneration areas - all development types||£0/m2||£0/m2|